Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Why would someone need to potty train 2 children together?

-Potty training two kids at the same time is not so unusual these days.
+Potty training two kids at the same time is not so unusual any more.
 This situation is not just restricted to parents of twins.
-Other situations include a stepchild and a biological child; an older special needs child and a younger normal child; two very closely spaced children (e.g. 9-12 months apart) where the oldest isn’t eager on potty training; and so on.
+Other situations include:

-An otherwise normally developing older child whose toilet training has been delayed by significant illness, surgery, or injury might also be toilet trained at the same time as a younger sibling.
+- An otherwise normally developing older child whose toilet training has been delayed by significant illness or surgery might also be toilet trained at the same time as a younger sibling.

 Hi, I'm Vera, and welcome to my site!
 If you're a parent too, you probably like to save money on your children's clothes.
 Certain children's stores can often actually be cheaper than the 'big box' stores.
 Yes, you can actually get cheaper and cuter clothes just by knowing where to shop: here is my article about the top 6 affordable kids clothing stores.